stephanieatte/webhook-dispatcher-pipeline-example/README.md

 ## How it works

-Use **one dispatcher pipeline** as the single point of contact with GitHub, and fan out to as many downstream pipelines as needed via `trigger` steps:
+Use **one dispatcher pipeline** as the single point of contact with GitHub, and fan out to as many downstream pipelines as needed:

 ```
 GitHub push/PR